vives-projectwerk-2-2020/particula.devbitapp.be/docs/firmware/TTN_README.md

 - Go to the 'Payload Formats' tab when you are in the newly created application
-- Copy-paste the code from the 'TTN-Payload-Decoder.js' file here (file is included in this repo)
+- Copy-paste the code from the 'TTN-Payload-Decoder.js' file here (file is included in the firmware)
-- And don't forget to click the 'save' button at the bottom of that page
+- And don't forget to click the 'save' button at the bottom of the page